bobbicodes/mecca/log.md

 ```

 So what I think we want is a script that will do all of this... but it would need to look for all the song files.

+End of day:

+Finished the `build-song` script, which at this point does exactly what the old `mecca` script did, produces a 3-track mix with drums from a bass and lead file.
+Not bad!